Cancer delays 'leave patients at risk'

 The most recent month, March, saw the nation record its best performance for two years.

+A government spokesman said the delays were not acceptable, but added survival rates were improving and other cancer targets were being met.

-While Wales has failed to hits its target since 2008, it is the only part of the UK that has enjoyed a rise in performance over the past five years.
+While Wales has failed to hit its target since 2008, it is the only part of the UK that has enjoyed a rise in performance over the past five years.

 Over the past 12 months, 87.3% of patients were seen in 62 days, up from 85.8% during the same period in 2012-13.